 Habitat for Humanity and Raymond James

-For more than 20 years, Raymond James has partnered with Habitat for Humanity chapters across the country, and has sponsored 11 full home builds for Habitat for Humanity of Pinellas & West Pasco Counties.
-Habitat for Humanity empowers individuals and families to build and buy their own homes with the help of people in the community.
-Homes are sold at no profit and no interest to households who do not qualify for a traditional mortgage.
-The program prepares homeowner partners with education courses on topics like budgeting and home maintenance.
+For more than 20 years, Raymond James has partnered with Habitat for Humanity chapters across the country.
+As part of this commitment, the firm has sponsored 12 full home builds for Habitat for Humanity of Pinellas & West Pasco Counties.
+Habitat empowers individuals and families to build and buy their own homes with the help of people in the community.
+Homes are sold at cost and financed with zero-interest loans to families who may not qualify for a traditional mortgage.
+The program prepares homeowner partners with educational courses on topics like budgeting and home maintenance.

-“Volunteering is far and away the most rewarding part of my involvement,” Ken said.
-“I love being able to put in that sweat equity right alongside the homeowners.”
+“Volunteering is far and away the most rewarding part of my involvement,” Raymond James Bank Chief Financial Officer and Habitat Board Member Ken Ginel said.
+“I love being able to put in sweat equity right alongside the homeowners.”

 The dedication ceremony

-On May 21, 2021, after completing 20 homebuyer education courses and hundreds of hours of sweat equity, Brenda received the keys to her new home.
-She and her family gathered with Raymond James associates, Habitat staff and community members to commemorate the moment.
+On May 19, 2022, after completing 20 homebuyer education courses and hundreds of hours of work on her home, Desheka Bingham gathered with her friends, family, Raymond James associates, Habitat staff and Pinellas County community members to celebrate a new beginning.